Be Careful What You Say

 Introduction

-“That was a great idea!
-You sure are smarter than you look.”
-Was that a compliment…a put down…serious…lighthearted?
+Was that a compliment or a put down, serious or lighthearted?
 I’ve said it before, intending it as a true compliment but with a humorous twist at the end.
 I don’t purposely say hurtful things to others.
 But recently, as I read the following verses the words seemed to jump off the page:

-(Jesus said) “I tell you, on the day of judgment people will render an account for every careless word they speak.
-By your words you will be acquitted, and by your words you will be condemned.”
-(Matthew 12:36).
+“I tell you, on the day of judgment people will render an account for every careless word they speak.

 I began to reflect on what those verses meant, and decided to start being more careful in what I say.
-The best approach seemed to be starting with the definition of “careless”:
+The most telling word in the first verse is careless.
+The dictionary defines careless as: “Not paying attention, not accurate, without consideration, having no concern”.

 I then thought about the different situations that provide opportunities for careless speech by not paying attention, not being accurate, not being considerate or just not caring.
 Here are some reflections.